 June 18, 10am-6pm: 6th Annual “Celebrating All Life and Creation” Pow Wow Multidisciplinary/Community Event

 Join Red Circle Project of AIDS Project LA for a full day of traditional Native American music, dance, crafts and food, along with HIV testing and prevention resources.
 Plummer Park, 7377 Santa Monica Blvd.
 Free to attend. http://bit.ly/APLAPowWow

 June 21, 7pm-8pm: QueerWise "Selfies: Exploring Our Multitudinous Selves"- Literary

 LGBTQ writers aged 50+ reveal their funny, thoughtful, brave, sexy, proud and unique selves in a spoken word performance.
 The Village at Ed Gould Plaza, Los Angeles LGBT Center, 1125 N. McCadden Pl.
 Free admission.
 No RSVP is necessary. www.queerwise.net

-June 21, 7:30pm: Celebration Theatre - Chuck Rowland Award / New Works Series - Theatre
+June 21, 7:30pm: Celebration Theatre - Chuck Rowland Award - Theatre

-Celebration Theatre will present their annual Chuck Rowland Award for contributions to LGBTQ theatre along with a staged reading of “Pathetic Fallacy,” which tells the story of Julie, a hyper-sensitive Catholic school girl who discovers she’s attracted to girls.
+Celebration Theatre will present their annual Chuck Rowland Award to Tom Jacobson for contributions to LGBTQ theatre along with readings of his work.
+Attention: “Pathetic Fallacy,” which was previously scheduled, is going to be postponed to another date TBD.
 West Hollywood City Council Chambers, 625 N. San Vicente Blvd.
 Free admission, with donations accepted.
 No RSVP is necessary.